-There are a ton of hotels to stay at in downtown El Calafate, so many are within walking distance to stores and restaurants.
+There are a ton of hotels to stay at in downtown El Calafate and many are within walking distance to stores and restaurants.
 I stayed at Kosten Aike and loved it.
 The hotel was only a few minutes from the main street so I could easily explore the town and pop back in to rest when I needed to.
 They had a huge selection at their breakfast buffet each morning, a gym, and a hot tub.
+Read reviews on TripAdvisor

-In my opinion, the best way to get around is to rent a car.
+In my opinion, the best way to get around is to rent a car, especially in this part of South America.
 There are several car rental companies available at the airport as well as in town.
 The roads are in great condition, so having a car allows you to stop when you want and explore more than a normal tour might let you.
 That said, there are plenty of tour companies that will take you out for the day, taking the stress off you.

 El Calafate is the perfect base for day trips, but there’s plenty to do around the town, too.
 You can buy almost anything you need there, from electronics to warm clothing.
 The prices are astronomical though, so I recommend being as prepared as possible with your supplies before you head here.
 It’s nice to know you have options though, such as if you get sick and need medicine.

 This may seem like a no-brainer, but most tourists’ focus seems to be out of the city.
 Because of the large number of people visiting El Calafate, there is a nice tourist infrastructure.
 From tiny shops to cafes, and pubs, there are lots of things to do downtown.
 It’s a great option for when you’re stuck on what to do in El Calafate itself.